chcko/chcko/README.rst

   https://chcko.eu/en/done?noclass&*&*

-  Students can query the results of all, too, and possibly help each other.
+  Students can query the results, too, if the class namespace is not owned by a logged in user.

 Reserve a Name
 --------------